esote/classical-cryptography/README.md

 # Classical cryptography

-A collection of rough C++ programs that work to replicate [classical ciphers](https://en.wikipedia.org/wiki/Classical_cipher).
+A collection of C++ programs that work to replicate [classical ciphers](https://en.wikipedia.org/wiki/Classical_cipher).
 These programs are quite rough, and often can be improved vastly.
-I am just learning the C++ language, so bear with me.
 Programs are tested on Ubuntu 16.04 and compiled using `g++` with C++14.

 ## Progress (unsettled):